 The thing is, the game world doesn’t end when you close the game and shutdown your computer.
 The value from a play-to-earn game slips into the physical world.
 As a result people are trading the in-game currency, lending virtual land, creating value through all kinds of propositions.
 An Axie called COKE become popular due to an integrated crypto art promotion, boosting the value of this particular character.
-In-game currencies like SAND, COIN and AXS are also part of decentralized finance, or… DeFi is part of the game world.
+Game currencies like SAND, SLP, DEC and AXS are also part of decentralized finance, or… DeFi is part of the game world.
 Virtual worlds like Cryptovoxels, The Sandbox and Decentraland bring all kinds of different people to the stage: They can become trainers, landowners, resource farmers, traders, architects, or just someone having fun.
 As a result everything and everybody is – to some extend – becoming part of the gaming economy.

 Because a game’s economy connects to blockchain technology, there are many different ways to create value.
 In addition players will have all kinds of different reasons to play a game, and as a result the game world is expanding into our own physical world.
 Similar to how football is just something you watch or play with friends for some of us, while it’s a source of income for others.
 However, those others can be gamblers, trainers, coaches, players, agents, club owners, sponsors and so on.
 Just how the game of football still carries value outside of the pitch, gaming is now doing the same.

 A game world is no longer limited by virtual borders.
 These games are reaching out into our physical world, swallowing currency exchanges and creative content creators.
 Even social media is a playground, as game worlds need to leech on other platforms to suck more people into the play-to-earn economy.
 Ultimately our world will be gamified, and gaming will be our world.